 A home is left vacant due to some circumstance (ie. owner is working somewhere else, the owner is on vacation).
 A squatter enters the home without permission and seeks to establish it as their residence.
 In this instance, police often can’t legally help the homeowner and the case may end up in court.
 Even if the verdict is in favor of the homeowner they still had to fight to get their home back.

-As a war veteran in Florida found outOpens in a new tab. when he was serving away from home, was not occupying his home and it was broken into and taken over by squatters.
+As a war veteran in Florida found out when he was serving away from home, was not occupying his home and it was broken into and taken over by squatters.
 While adverse possession ended up not being proven, the fact that the squatters were allowed to enter and remain in the property in the first place with help from the courts is very troubling to homeowners.

 Legal boundaries

 This example is one where exact property ownership and boundaries is unknown and not enforced by one owner and their neighbor takes advantage of it.
-Imagine a situation where two neighbors live side by sideOpens in a new tab. and have a strip of land between their homes.
+Imagine a situation where two neighbors live side by side and have a strip of land between their homes.
 The actual owner of the strip of land Neighbor A allows Neighbor B to build a walkway between the homes not knowing that the land was actually owned solely by Neighbor A. After 20 years of using the pathway, Neighbor B successfully filed a claim of adverse possession and was granted ownership of the strip of land.

 Practical Example of Adverse Possession